ding-lab/somaticwrapper/README.md

 Detect somatic variants from tumor and normal WXS data (HG19)

-Suggest to use the most recent somaticwrapper in withmutecthg38 branch, which uses HG38 reference, and four different callers
+# Suggest to use the most recent somaticwrapper in withmutecthg38 branch, which uses HG38 reference, and four different callers including mutect1.7, varscan2, pindel and strelka2.

 ### Song Cao ###